Julia Carpenter: Fictional character biography

 Later, one of her assignments led her to California looking for a team of Asian supervillains called the Pacific Overlords.
 She met and assisted the Avengers West Coast against the Pacific Overlords and battled U.S. Agent.
 She was eventually offered membership, joining the Avengers West Coast.
-As a member, Julia battled some of the Marvel Universe's major foes including Doctor Demonicus, Ultron and Mephisto as well as participating in the Infinity War cosmic crossover.
 In addition while still a member of the West Coast Avengers, Julia was chosen by Doctor Strange to be a founding member of the Secret Defenders in their first mission alongside Darkhawk (whom she would later recommend for West Coast Avengers membership), Wolverine and Nomad.
-When the West Coast Avengers disbanded, Julia joined their spin-off team Force Works, whose primary enemies included the alien Kree and long time Iron Man foe the Mandarin.
+When the West Coast Avengers disbanded, Julia joined their spin-off team Force Works.
 She had a relationship with Moonraker during this time.

-Julia's main enemies in her solo adventures were the arachnid-based team called Death Web, which consisted of three supervillains who were created by The Commission, using a variation of the same serum which transformed Julia.
+Julia's main enemies in her solo appearances were the arachnid-based team called Death Web, which consisted of three supervillains who were created by The Commission, using a variation of the same serum which transformed Julia.
 When Mike Clemson, founder of Death Web, captured Spider-Woman's daughter Rachel, he blackmailed her into fighting Spider-Man.
 Even though she nearly killed Spider-Man, she would not commit an act of murder, and Spider-Man helped her rescue Rachel.
 Eventually, Julia walked away from the superhero business to concentrate on raising her daughter.
 Like Jessica Drew (the original Spider-Woman), Julia was attacked by Charlotte Witter and had her powers stolen.
 After the loss of her superpowers, Julia returned to the life of a normal mother.